verifa/ansible-katas/1-my-first-playbook/README.md

 ## Exercise 1

-1. Take an initial look at the `playbook.yml` in the workspace directory, we won't understand much for now.
+1. Take an initial look at the `playbook.yml` in the workspace directory.
+Don't worry about understanding much for now.

 2. Let's run the playbook.
 Copy paste the following command into your terminal after replacing HOST_IP with the ip that was generated when you ran the `setup.sh`.